 - Student of the year

 - Curriculum Student of the term

+- Curriculum Subject Awards to include Science, Maths & Computer Science, English, Humanities, Business & Economics and BTEC Business.

 - Endeavour award

-- Most progress
+- Most progress award

 - Sports Student of the year

 - Boarder of the year

+- Student Year Group Award to include, GCSE, Pre-A level, Lower Sixth and Upper Sixth students of the year
-Students can be nominated using the nomination form in appendix C.

-Students who reside in the boarding houses will be nominated for Boarder of the Year (see Appendix D).
+Students can be nominated using the nomination form in appendix C. Students who reside in the boarding houses will be nominated for Boarder of the Year (see Appendix D).